-*Accommodation in apartments on days 1, 2 and 4, in hotel rooms on days 3 and 7 and in a cabin for 2-4 persons on days 5 and 6 *Breakfast and dinner daily (except the dinner on day 7 is not included) *Sauna daily *Exclusive travel documentation package including personalised maps, itinerary and driving directions
+*7 nights accommodation - on days 1,2 and 4 in apartments, on days 3 and 7 in hotel rooms and on days 5 and 6 in a cabin for 2-4 persons *Breakfast daily *6 x dinner (not included on day 7) *Sauna daily *Exclusive travel documentation package including personalised maps, itinerary and driving directions

 Not included in the price

-*Overnight wolverine observation excursion (on day 2) 100 € *Bear watching (on day 4), prices 12-hour overnight safari 115 €, 6-hour safari 80 €.
-Please see good to know -section for further details!
+*Overnight wolverine observation excursion 100 € *Bear watching, prices 12-hour overnight safari 115 €, 6-hour safari 80 €. *Husky trekking *Husky farm visit *Rapid swimming *Paddling excursion * Rafting

 Day 1: Arrival at Kuopio